-Trefusis Park could soon be transformed into new a green solution to nearby flooding issues.
+Work to transform Trefusis Park into a green solution to nearby flooding issues started in April 2025.

 About the scheme